AGeethikachowdary/Admission_Automation_System-for-competitive-exams/README.md

 # Online Admission System

-•	The system enables the student to fill application forms online and submit it.
-They also submit their necessary documents like passport size photograph, certificates and marksheets along with the identity proof.
+Application Submission
+• Students can conveniently fill and submit application forms online, attaching necessary documents such as passport-size photographs, certificates, marksheets, and identity proofs.

+Managerial Oversight
-•	The Manager can view the application forms and can approve or disapprove them.
-He can submit the CUEE marks of the students.
+• Managers have the authority to review submitted application forms, approving or rejecting them as necessary.
+They can also input CUEE marks for students.

+Notification System
-•	If it is approved, an email will be sent to the Student’s email ID and the admit card can be downloaded from the student’s account.
-The students can further view their results.
+• Upon approval, an automated email notification is sent to the student's email address.
+Additionally, the admit card is made available for download from the student's account.

-•	This system helps in reducing the manual efforts and consumes less time.

-OBJECTIVE
+Result Access
+• Students can access their examination results through the system, providing transparency and accessibility.

+Streamlined Processes
+• By digitizing the admissions process, manual efforts are minimized, resulting in significant time savings for both students and administrative staff.

+Objectives
-•	To reduce the processing time and acquire more accurate information.
+• Reduce processing time and improve information accuracy.

-•	To ensure reliability.
+• Ensure reliability in the admissions process.

-•	Generate Student’s Academic Detail Report.
+• Generate detailed academic reports for students.

-•	Generate Student’s Personal Detail Report along with the necessary documents.
+• Generate comprehensive personal detail reports, including submitted documents.

-•	Database maintained by this system usually contains the student’s personal and academic related information.
-It focuses on storing and processing data by using web pages.
+• The system's database contains personal and academic information, focusing on efficient data storage and processing through web interfaces.

-•	To make the system more user friendly.
+• Enhance user-friendliness for a smoother experience.